slerman12/BrokenWisdoms-V2-in-progress/7-Disproof.md

 $\quad \quad \ \ \not> 0$. &nbsp; $\square$

-Their termination reason is allegedly that I violated a policy in the PhD student handbook.
+Their reason for terminating my status as an employee was that I allegedly violated a policy in the PhD student handbook.
 Here is a proof that they have violated and are currently violating a policy in the PhD student handbook.